nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > **Command Format**
 > * Words in `UPPER_CASE` are the parameters.
-> * The order of parameters does not matter.
+> * Parameters can be input in any order
 > * Items enclosed within `[ ]` are optional.
-> * Items with `...` after them can have multiple instances.
+> * Items with `...` accept multiple instances.
+For example, [tag "TAG"...] means you can input multiple tags
-> * The use of commas `,` and full stops `.` is optional and will not affect the command.
+> * Commas `,` and full stops `.` are optional and will not affect the command.
-> * All command keywords are not case-sensitive.
+> * Command keywords are not case-sensitive.
-> * For parameters relating to days, they are context-sensitive.
+> * Parameters relating to days are context-sensitive.
 For example, typing "Fri" means the next Friday from *today*.

 > **Date Format**
 > * Accepted date formats: 18 Sep, 18 September, 18 Sep 2016, Sep 18 2016
 > * Accepted time formats: 5pm, 5:01pm, 5:01:59pm, 17:00

 > **Tasks**<br>
-> A task will have a name, and may be categorized as follows:
+> Each task has a name, and belongs to one of these categories:
 > * **Floating Task** has no additional details
 > * **Normal Task** has a deadline
-> * **Task with Allocated Timeslot** has a deadline, starting time and ending time
+> * **Task with Allocated Timeslot (Event)** has a starting time and ending time

-> **Events**<br>
-> Tasks may act as events in our program.
-Simply enter the starting and ending time
-> and omit the deadline.

 > **Recurring tasks and events**
-> Tasks and events may be set to repeat daily/weekly/monthly,
+> Tasks and events may be set to repeat daily/weekly/monthly<br>
-> recurring after its deadline or end time.
+> Tasks with recurrence recur after its deadline or endtime

 >> Tasks or events which are exact duplicates are combined into one.